ESIPFed/science-on-schema.org/guides/Dataset.md

 #### Accessing Data through a Service Endpoint

 In some cases the data can be accessed via a WebAPI with a request including parameters that enable, for example, subsetting, filtering, or selection of different format options.
-In suche cases, we can use the [schema:potentialAction](https://schema.org/potentialAction), which the [schema:DataDownload](https://schema.org/DataDownload) object inherits from [schema:Thing](https://schema.org/Thing).
+In such cases, we can use the [schema:potentialAction](https://schema.org/potentialAction), which the [schema:DataDownload](https://schema.org/DataDownload) object inherits from [schema:Thing](https://schema.org/Thing).
 The value expected for a [schema:potentialAction](https://schema.org/potentialAction) is [schema:SearchAction](https://schema.org/SearchAction).
 In the simplest case, the search action target is a [schema:EntryPoint](https://schema.org/EntryPoint) that specifies a urlTemplate (see [IETF RFC-6570](https://tools.ietf.org/html/rfc6570)), and a set of query-input [schema:PropertyValueSpecification](https://schema.org/PropertyValueSpecification) objects that describe the template parameters.
 The [schema:valueName](https://schema.org/valueName) in each property value specification matches one of the urlTemplate parameters, which are enclosed in curly braces ('{}').

 ![Service Endpoint](/assets/diagrams/dataset/dataset_service-endpoint.svg "Dataset - Service Endpoint")